Large cities lose their growth advantage as countries urbanize: Methods

-We use a simple theoretical model to guide our analysis.
-This model rests on two simplifying assumptions.
-First, a city's size $S(t)$ at time $t$ is a power-law function of its (descending) rank $R(t)$, meaning that the rank-size curve (x=log-rank;y=log-size) is a straight line with slope $a_t$\footnote{Note that with this definition the complementary cumulative density function (CCDF) of the city size distribution is $P(S > x) \propto x^{-1/a_t}$.
+We use a simple analytical framework to guide our analysis.
+While this does not constitute a causal theory of urban development, it provides a rigorous mathematical formalization that links size-growth slopes, rank-size slopes, and the population share in million-plus cities.This analytical framework rests on two simplifying assumptions.
+First, a city's size $S(t)$ at time $t$ is a power-law function of its (descending) rank $R(t)$, meaning that the rank-size curve ($x=$log-rank;$y=$log-size) is a straight line with slope $a_t$\footnote{Note that with this definition the complementary cumulative density function (CCDF) of the city size distribution is $P(S > x) \propto x^{-1/a_t}$.
 Other authors define the exponent with its reciprocal $\zeta_t = 1/a_t$ so that the CCDF is $P(S > x) \propto x^{-\zeta_t}$.}:

-Second, a city's growth rate between $t$ and $t + 10$ is a power-law function of its size $S(t)$, meaning that the size-growth curve (x=log-size; y=log-growth) is a straight line with slope $b_t$:
+Second, a city's growth rate between $t$ and $t + 10$ is a power-law function of its size $S(t)$, meaning that the size-growth curve ($x=$log-size; $y=$log-growth) is a straight line with slope $b_t$:

 Under these assumptions, $a_t$ and $b_t$ are related by a simple equation:

 For $t_1 > t_0$, this equation generalizes to:

 Furthermore, $a_t$ is linked to the share of the \emph{urban} population living in 1M$+$ cities, $m_t$.
 In fact, the probability of observing a city larger than size $x$ in year $t$ is given by $P(S(t) > x) \propto x^{-1/a_t}$, so: